 Transfer of Undertakings

-The holders of Internship Employment Permits can change employers where a transfer of employment has taken place under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003 (S.I.
-No. 131 of 2003).
+The holders of Internship Employment Permits can change employers where a transfer of employment has taken place under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003 (SI No 131 of 2003).

 Cancellation of Employment Permits

-In accordance with Section 24(1) of the Employment Permits Act 2006 should a non-EEA national, for whatever reason, cease to be employed by the employer during the period of the Internship Employment Permit’s validity the permit and the employer’s certified copy must be returned to the Department of Business, Enterprise and Innovation within 4 weeks from the date of termination or cessation.
+In accordance with Section 24(1) of the Employment Permits Act 2006 should a non-EEA national, for whatever reason, cease to be employed by the employer during the period of the Internship Employment Permit’s validity the permit and the employer’s certified copy must be returned to the Department of Enterprise, Trade and Employment within 4 weeks from the date of termination or cessation.
 An employer or an employee who fails to comply with this subsection is guilty of an offence.
 All such permits which are returned to the Employment Permit Section in line with this will be changed to a Cancelled status on the Employment Permits Management System and these permits will no longer be valid.